Ralith/planetmap/README.md

 heightmap data and `Chunk` coordinates. `heightmap.glsl` provides an example of this suitable for use in a vertex shader.

+## Features

+- `ash` exposes a wrapper around `CacheManager` that simplifies caching chunk data in Vulkan device-local memory based on a view transform, using the Vulkan bindings by the same name
+- `ncollide` exposes helpers for nphysics-compatible collision detection against the surface of a radial heightmap
+- `simd` exposes `simdeez`-based iterators for data-parallel computation of sample coordinates within a `Chunk` or `chunk::Coord`, useful for fast noise sampling

 ## Example

-Planetmap includes a simple, unoptimized Vulkan demo that can be launched with `cargo run --release --features=ash --example demo`.
+Planetmap includes a simple, unoptimized Vulkan demo that can be launched with `cargo run --release --all-features --example demo`.
 Use WASDRF and click-and-drag to move; velocity is proportional to altitude.
 For simplicity, it skips important optimizations such as generating and transferring chunks asynchronously in background